Shanghai Review: Epcot Holidays Festival

-The Shanghai booth at this year’s Epcot International Festival of the Holidays is located in World Showcase’s China pavilion.
+The Shanghai booth at the 2019 Epcot International Festival of the Holidays is located in World Showcase’s China pavilion.
 In this review, we’ll share photos of every snack and dessert item on the menu, and offer our food reviews & tasting notes.

 Perhaps it’s because Chinese food is fairly ubiquitous in the real world, but we feel Walt Disney World’s offerings in the China pavilion never get a fair shake.
 Lotus Blossom is universally reviled, Nine Dragons is a running joke among some fans, and Joy of Tea is often overlooked.